Tontan-Hak/Introduction-to-programming-Python/README.md

 I am happy when I can improve myself just 1% everyday.

-Reminding: Do you have a choice not to do it?

-      "Do I have a choice of doing this task which I am procrastination?"
-IF no > DO IT NOW: It costs me more by doing it the last minute.

 # 📌 Self Study 📌
 - [Mathematics for Computer Science MIT](https://www.youtube.com/playlist?list=PLB7540DEDD482705B)
     * [Introduction to Computer Science and Programming in Python](https://www.youtube.com/playlist?list=PLUl4u3cNGP63WbdFxL8giv4yhgdMGaZNA)